 The HOME Investment Partnerships (HOME) program is the largest federal block grant to state and local governments to create affordable homes for low-income families.
 Over the past 25 years, the HOME program has financed the construction of nearly 1.2 million affordable homes and made homes affordable for another 283,000 families through resident-based rental assistance.

-Enterprise actively participates in the HOME Coalition to help increase awareness of the HOME program and its importance to the creation of affordable housing.
-Over 1,500 organizations, businesses and agencies signed a national letter urging Congress to fund the HOME Program at $1.2 billion in FY 2018.
+Enterprise co-leads the HOME Coalition to help increase awareness of the HOME program and its importance to the creation of affordable housing.

 In 2015, the HOME Coalition published Building HOME: The HOME Investment Partnership's Impact on America's Families and Communities, a comprehensive report on the successes and effectiveness of the HOME Program.
 In addition to new data and analysis, the report contained over 100 HOME Success Stories.